U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Where: The reserved camping section begins downstream of the Government Rapid campsite (~river mile 64) and ends at the Clay Hills take-out.
 It is approximately 18 river miles.
 Trips taking out at Mexican Hat do not need to reserve campsites.

 When: Campsites must be reserved for trips launching March 1st through October 31st.
 Reservation requests should be submitted immediately after paying for a permit reservation on Recreation.gov.
+The BLM Monticello Field Office will automatically assign your campsites if your request form is not received within five days of paying for your permit.

 Rules and Regulations: